 Valentino has become the latest luxury company to cut costs by slashing the number of its stores in the city, with the closure of its main boutique at the Harbor City, also owned by Wharf, across the harbor in Tsim Sha Tsui.

 The number of iPhones and other gadgets sold in Hong Kong has dropped due to shorter business hours and store closures.
 At one point Apple had to close a store in the Festival Walk mall in Hong Kong’s Kowloon Tong district after rioters trashed the upscale shopping arcade in November.
 Apple is being forced to dial down its operation in the city amid the social tumult last year and the ongoing plague.
 The US tech giant operates six stores across Hong Kong, and the city also serves as a key base for the iPhone-maker’s operations across Asia.

 Other brands that are adjusting their network of shops in the city include wristwatch brands Omega and Longines as well as local jewelry chain Chow Tai Fook.

 Hong Kong imposes no import or sales tax, so its close proximity to mainland China made it very attractive to Chinese tourists, middle-class consumers and even profligate spenders such as entrepreneurs or party cadres.
 Many visitors pounced on limited-edition items to flaunt their bon viveur lifestyle.

-In 2018, 51 million mainland Chinese flocked to the city to shop and revel, or 140,000 on any given day of that year, but the the crowds have vanished since anti-China extradition bill rallies plunged the city into chaos and Covid-19 emerged.
+In 2018, 51 million mainland Chinese flocked to the city to shop and revel, or 140,000 on any given day of that year, but the crowds have vanished since anti-China extradition bill rallies plunged the city into chaos and after Covid-19 emerged.